Norman Lloyd (artist): Career

+Death and legacy

-After the death of Zénaide Chaumette in 1954, Lloyd was willed Chaumette’s house in Chassignolles until he died, and it seems that he moved to Chassignolles permanently in 1974, at the age of 80 after the death of his wife, Edith.
+After the death of Zénaide Chaumette in 1954, Lloyd was willed Chaumette's house in Chassignolles until he died, and it seems that he moved to Chassignolles permanently in 1974, at the age of 80 after the death of his wife, Edith.
 He was later found wandering in a confused state in Paris unable to speak, having had a stroke.
 Fortunately he was able to communicate that he had friends in Chassignolles which led to the involvement of a nephew in England.
 The nephew was contacted and arrangements made for him to live in a nursing home in Yorkshire where he died on 5 March 1983.
-The ‘Times’ of London printed a short obituary.
+The 'Times' of London printed a short obituary.

-In 1989, 1990, Lloyd’s work was shown at Savill Galleries in Sydney alongside a number of important Australian artists.
+In 1989, 1990, Lloyd's work was shown at Savill Galleries in Sydney alongside a number of important Australian artists.
 In 1990 Christopher Day Gallery, Sydney, dedicated a solo exhibition to Norman Lloyd, and 1991 saw his work again at a group exhibition in Deutscher Fine Art, Melbourne.

-Lloyd’s work is now represented in the Art Gallery of Western Australia, the Queensland Art Gallery, the University of Sydney Art Collection and numerous private collections in Australia, Europe and US.
+Lloyd's work is now represented in the Art Gallery of Western Australia, the Queensland Art Gallery, the University of Sydney Art Collection and numerous private collections in Australia, Europe and US.